awsdocs/aws-greengrass-developer-guide/doc_source/stream-manager-cli.md

 ------
 **Note**
 `Timeout` is required by the function definition version, but `GGStreamManager` doesn't use it\.
+For more information about `Timeout` and other group\-level settings, see [Controlling execution of Greengrass Lambda functions by using group\-specific configuration](lambda-group-config.md)\.

 1. Copy the `LatestVersionArn` from the output\.
 You use this value to add the function definition version to the group version that you deploy to the core\.